codeweft/api-gateway/README.md

  - Make the necessary changes so data is successfully written to the DynamoDB Table once a POST request is received by the API Gateway - Done
  - Add any required resources to send a message to a SNS Topic whenever a new item is added to the DynamoDB Table.
 The message can be either table updated or the content of the new item added - Done
- - Implement any type of authentication to the API Gateway - TODO
+ - (Optional)Implement any type of authentication to the API Gateway - ToDo

 ## Considerations:
  - Share your code with us through your own git repository.
 Add user to private repo